Timendus/chip8-test-suite/README.md

 ### The menu

-The test asks you to choose the platform you are targeting:
+The test asks you to choose the platform you are targeting.
+If you select SUPER-CHIP, if will then also ask you if you want to test for the "modern" or the "legacy" behaviour.

 ![Choosing a target platform in the quirks test](./pictures/quirks-platform.png)

-You can press any of the numbers `1` to `3` on the CHIP-8 keypad to jump to the corresponding test.
+You can press any of the numbers `1` to `3` on the CHIP-8 keypad to make the corresponding selection.

 Alternatively, you can move the cursor up and down with CHIP-8 keys `E` and `F` and select an item with `A`.
 This feature mainly exists so people implementing